sigmedia/ai-teaching-assistant/README.md

 ### Step 7: Deploy the App as a Web App Online

+- If you want to use a separate Prompt Flow for production, copy the one you created in Step 1, deploy it as a new endpoint, and take note of its Endpoint and Key (see Reference Article)
+- If you want to use a separate database for production, create a new SQL Database, and take note of it's ODBC SQL Authentication Connection String (like in Step 2 above)
 - Fork this repository if you haven't already
 - Go to [Azure Portal](https://portal.azure.com/)
 - Create a new Web App